Accountable care organization: Pilots and learning networks

 A range of ACO pilots took place uniting commercial insurers and state Medicaid programs (New Jersey, Vermont, Colorado, etc.) in advance of the Medicare Shared Savings Program.
 The Brookings Institution and Dartmouth Institute for Health Policy & Clinical Practice run the ACO Learning Network, a member-driven network of over 80 members that provides tools for operating ACOs.
 Led by McClellan and Fisher, Brookings and Dartmouth have worked since 2007 to foster ACO adoption.
 Premier runs an ACO Implementation and Readiness Collaborative.
 The American Medical Group Association (AMGA) runs an ACO Development Collaborative and Implementation Collaborative.
 In 2010, Blue Shield of California, Dignity Health and Hill Physicians Medical Group formed an ACO that covers 41,000 individuals in the California Public Employees Retirement System (CalPERS).
 In 2012, Hennepin County Medical Center partnered with NorthPoint Health and Wellness Center, Metropolitan Health Plan, and Hennepin County's Human Services and Public Health Department to form an ACO called Hennepin Health.
 By February 2013, Hennepin Health had enrolled 6,000 clients.
 Independent ACO-like initiatives have emerged in Massachusetts, Illinois and California.
 The Brookings-Dartmouth ACO Learning Network published the ACO Toolkit, a publicly available ACO implementation guide.
 These pilot programs' results were mixed: some organizations' implementation yielded financial benefits while others experienced trouble balancing costs with savings.

 Problems

 ACOs have the potential to improve quality of care while reducing healthcare spending in a nation with high health expenditures.
 However, several challenges may affect the implementation and development of ACOs.
 First, there is a lack of specificity regarding how ACOs should be implemented.
 In addition, the American Hospital Association estimated that ACO formation would incur high startup costs and large annual expenses.
 ACOs risk violating antitrust laws if they are perceived to drive up costs through reducing competition while providing lower quality of care.
 To address the issue of antitrust violation, the U.S. Department of Justice offered a voluntary antitrust review process for ACOs.

-Significant challenges confront primary-care physicians who join an ACO via a group practice, hospital-medical practice alignment, or another joint venture—such as an independent practice association (IPA).
-Physician groups need a robust Electronic Health Record (EHR) system that is capable of advanced reporting, disease registries and patient population care-management.
-Organizations that have achieved their Patient Centered Medical Home (PCMH) accreditation have already mastered these functions and are thus further along the road to meeting ACO metrics.
+Physician groups need an Electronic Health Record (EHR) system that is capable of advanced reporting, disease registries and patient population care-management.
+Organizations that have achieved their Patient Centered Medical Home (PCMH) accreditation have already these functions and likely meet ACO metrics.